taketwo/llm-ollama/README.md

 llm embed -m mxbai-embed-large -i README.md
 ```

 By default, the input will be truncated from the end to fit within the context length.
 This behavior can be changed by setting `OLLAMA_EMBED_TRUNCATE=no` environment variable.
-In such case, embedding operation will fail if context length is exceeded.
+In such cases, embedding operation will fail if the context length is exceeded.

 ### JSON schemas